YimingXu1213/llm-cluster/README.md

     - clinicSmall_correction_notes.csv -> documented the mis-labelled records for the original clinic data.

-    - codex review -> data augmentation: remove sensitive information and split the multi-topic reviews to multiple 1 topic review.
-Only maintain those comments regarding the presentation, remove the follow-up discussion under a specific comment.
+    - codex_406samples_26topics.csv -> data augmentation: remove sensitive information and split the multi-topic reviews to multiple 1 topic review.
+Only maintain those comments regarding the announced product and its announcement, remove the follow-up discussion under a specific comment.
 Remove duplicate results.

 results/